5GCity/5GCity-AAA/README.md

 Once Python3.7 and Pipenv are installed run the following command within the project folder to install project dependencies and the activate the Pipenv.

+**Note that the following commands must run within the project's directory**.

 ```
 $ pipenv install
 ```